AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 Then, after completing this instruction, the accelerator will wait for the next opcode to be read from the DMA input stream.

-In a similar way, when the accelerator reads the opcode `2` from the DMA stream, it will expect the contents of the 16 values of matrix B to follow.
+Similarly, when the accelerator reads the opcode `2` from the DMA stream, it will expect the contents of the 16 values of matrix B to follow.
 Once received, the accelerator will store the contents of the matrix B in the `#B_Buffer` for later use.